ckarwin/Fermi_Stacking_Analysis/README.md

 1. Download Fermi_Stacking_Analysis directory:
   - download directly or git clone https://github.com/ckarwin/Fermi_Stacking_Analysis.git

-2. Everything needed to run the analysis is in Fermi_Stacking_Analysis </b>
-  - It's advised to add the Fermi_Stacking_Analysis directory to your python path.
+2. It's advised to add the Fermi_Stacking_Analysis directory to your python path. </b>

-  - For any new analysis (assuming you added your path), copy the following files to a new analysis directory: client_code.py, inputs.yaml, and submit_fermi_stacking_jobs.py.
+3. For any new analysis (assuming you added your path), copy the following files to a new analysis directory: client_code.py, inputs.yaml, and submit_fermi_stacking_jobs.py. </b>

-3. Specify inputs in inputs.yaml. </b>
+4. Specify inputs in inputs.yaml. </b>

-4. Specify the source sample at the top of submit_fermi_stacking_jobs.py. </b>
+5. Specify the source sample at the top of submit_fermi_stacking_jobs.py. </b>

-5. To run the code, uncomment all functions inside the client code you want to run. </b>
+6. To run the code, uncomment all functions inside the client code you want to run. </b>

-6. Batch jobs are submitted with submit_fermi_stacking_jobs.py, and the client code can also be ran from the terminal, i.e. to make plots, etc.
+7. Batch jobs are submitted with submit_fermi_stacking_jobs.py, and the client code can also be ran from the terminal, i.e. to make plots, etc.
 </pre>